Network-of-Trusted-Networks/configuration-specifications/README.md

 In NoTN a specific type of Data Provider is recognized: Shipper.
 To distinguish with other Data Providers in the NoTN Association Registry, the "tags" field will be used.
 All shippers will be marked with the tag "notn_shipper".
 This allows Data Consumers to obtain a list of Shippers from the Association Registry, to request subscription to new shipments.

+### Endpoint

+The base endpoint of the Association Registry is: `https://dilsat1-mw.pg.bdinetwork.org/`.
+This means that (for example) the parties endpoint is available on `https://dilsat1-mw.pg.bdinetwork.org/parties`.

 ## NoTN Authorization Registry

 To improve interoperability of parties with NoTN, NoTN provides templates for delegation evidence.
 These are maintained [here](https://github.com/Network-of-Trusted-Networks/delegation-evidence-templates).

+### Endpoint

+The base endpoint of the Authorization Registry is: `https://ar.isharetest.net/`.
+This means that the delegation endpoint is available on `https://ar.isharetest.net/delegation`.

+This Authorization Registry allows for an automated creation of policies using the /policy endpoint.
+More information on [the OpenAPI specifications of the /policy endpoint](https://ar.isharetest.net/swagger/index.html#/Policy/post_policy).

 ## NoTN Data Providers and Shippers